achorg/ach2025-website/en/cfp.md

 Registration for ACH 2025 will open on May 15th, 2025.

 Conference organizers have worked to keep the registration costs as low as possible while ensuring we are providing attendees with a positive conference experience.
-While organizing a virtual conference is far less expensive than an in-person or hybrid event, there are nonetheless costs for maintaining the conference submission management software, conference platforms, honoraria for keynote and plenary events, and accessibility (sign language interpretation and remote captioning for keynotes and plenaries and live captioning for conference sessions).
+While organizing a virtual conference is far less expensive than an in-person or hybrid event, there are nonetheless costs for maintaining the conference submission management software, conference platforms, honoraria for keynote and plenary events, and accessibility (sign language interpretation and remote captioning for keynotes and live captioning for conference sessions).
 We are committed to ensuring that cost is not a barrier to participation in ACH 2025.

 ACH will offer a limited number of bursaries to support attendance by members without institutional support, including students, contingently employed, and un-/underemployed professionals.
 Bursary applications will open when proposal notifications are sent.